 Former New York City deputy mayor Alicia Glen’s young firm has amassed just over $100 million in its first fundraise for new middle-income housing.

-Glen’s MSquared raised $108 million from Citigroup, her former emplolyer Goldman Sachs and Wells Fargo, among others, Bloomberg reported, and is gearing up to launch its second fund with hopes of raising more than $150 million.
+Glen’s MSquared raised $108 million from Citigroup, her former employer Goldman Sachs and Wells Fargo, among others, Bloomberg reported, and is gearing up to launch its second fund with hopes of raising more than $150 million.

 With the new fund, MSquared aims to bring affordable housing to major cities to counter the crisis exacerbated by the pandemic.
 The fund will focus on “places that actually want to tackle the problem,” Glen told the publication.